Redesigning Coupa Main Buyer Management Tool

 In the early stages of the project, I mapped out the existing requisition handling process and identified major workflow breakdowns.

-Users like Sara could create requests, but ownership was unclear—every buyer saw every request, leading to confusion and delays.
+Users like Sarah could create requests, but ownership was unclear, every buyer saw every request, leading to confusion and delays.
 Buyers often relied on Slack, Nexora, and Excel spreadsheets to manually coordinate assignments, causing duplicate work, idle requests, and even missed approvals.

 To reduce manual effort and speed up request handling, I explored ways to automate the assignment process based on predefined business rules.